magonxesp/usada-pekora/README.md

 **NOTE:** If you don't have the ```docker-compose.override.yml``` file the containers will run on production mode by default

 ## Commands
-* peko!live - Get if pekora is streaming now (Deprecated)
 * peko!feed (on|off) - Enable or disable youtube notifications on the current channel

 ## Pekora voice